Business Analysis, Chess & AI

 Why Chess and AI?

-A few years ago I picked up chess again, sharing the interest in this game with my parents.
+A few years ago I picked up chess again, sharing the interest in this game with my relatives.
 I thought I’d also do it with the Business Analysis community, taking advantage of our blog and the connection ideas that the theme offers with respect to AI!

 Having abandoned manuals and books from the past, now as for everything, the resources are on the Internet.
 My return to chess therefore passes through specific apps, which have been able to enrich the simple computerized game board with real or virtual, real-time or deferred multiplayer challenges, training and all the further ingredients of gamification.